Why should I install loft insulation?

 Without proper loft insulation, a lot of the warmth produced by your heating system escapes through the roof of your property; in fact, as much as 25% of the heat in an uninsulated house is lost in this way.
 Loft insulation acts as a barrier, slowing the movement of heat out of the property during the winter and into the property during the summer.

-Even if you can’t get it for free, it is an incredibly easy DIY job and below we are going to discuss exactly how you can do that.
+Even if you can’t get it installed for free, it is an incredibly easy DIY job.
+In the tabs above, you can find out exactly how to do it.

 Insulating your loft at the joists